 A great tender from the past

-These Maine-built tender row boats have plied the waters of New England and beyond for many years and understandably so.
+These tenders have plied the waters of New England and beyond for many years and understandably so.

-Originally built in the Swampscott Massachusetts boat shop of George Chaisson, these tender row boats are ranked with the most respected small boat designs of Herreshoff and Lawley.
+Originally built in the Swampscott Massachusetts boat shop of George Chaisson, these tenders are ranked with the most respected small boat designs of Herreshoff and Lawley.
 John Gardner of Mystic Seaport Museum and author of Building Small Craft said this about the Chaisson Dory tender:

 They tow beautifully, row and handle well and have exceptional carrying capacity and are fine sea boats.
 In addition they are strong and rugged…great for landing on a beach.

 We couldn’t agree more or say it any better than John did.